divio/divio-cloud-docs/reference/uwsgi-configuration.rst

 uWSGI offers `a vast number of configuration variables <http://uwsgi-docs.readthedocs.io/en/latest/Options.html>`_.

-Any one of them can be set using an enviroment variable starting ``UWSGI_``, followed by the name of the variable in uppercase.
+Any one of them can be set using an environment variable starting ``UWSGI_``, followed by the name of the variable in uppercase.

 For example, the ``processes`` variable can be set by setting ``UWSGI_PROCESSES``.